Quintessence カンテサンス (2016.01)

-Chef Shuzo Kishida and his restaurant Quintessence (カンテサンス) has been positioned NO.1 on Tabelog for almost a year.
+Chef Shuzo Kishida and his restaurant Quintessence (カンテサンス) has been positioned NO.1 on Tabelog for a long time.
 This 9-year old French restaurant is considered the best French food in Tokyo or even Japan by lot of fine diners.
 Quintessence is awarded three star by Michelin Guide Tokyo since it was firstly published in 2008.
-It is also featured by Asia’s 50 Best Restaurants as well as World’s 50 Best Restaurants for consecutive years.
+It is also featured by Asia's 50 Best Restaurants as well as World's 50 Best Restaurants for consecutive years.

 Last May, I visited Quitessence for the first time and i was very impressed by the cheese dish and the slow-roasted fish.
 However, the entire meal, especially the consistency of the dishes, was kind of disappointing consider to its fame.
 Since it is hard to judge a restaurant depend on only one visit, and i personally missed the two dishes i mentioned, i decided to visit Quintessence again and see whether i will like it more.